high-skyy/OS_Term_Project/README.md

 <!-- WHAT I LEARNED -->
 ## What I learned
 - **Programming skills**
 Because I had just started majoring in computer science, the project itself was quite challenging.
-The implementation of the skeleten code improved my skills to design objects and object methods.
-Furthermore, through peer code reviews I learned the importance of clean coding and methods to avoid when coding.
-One of my teammates taught me to always code in a way that the code is readible to other people without any annotations.
+The implementation of the skeleton code improved my skills to design objects and object methods.
+Furthermore, through peer code reviews, I learned the importance of clean coding and methods to avoid when coding.
+One of my teammates taught me to code in a way that the code is readable to other people without any annotations.

 - **The importance of modularization**
 When testing the robustness of our simulator with many test cases the simulator frequently failed and had errors.
-Due to the complicated design of the objects it was hard to troubleshoot all the problems.
+Due to the complicated design of the objects, it was hard to troubleshoot all the problems.
 By dividing the object methods into many functions that have a single role, we could efficiently debug and update the program.

 - **The importance of communication when doing a team project**
-Due to the misleading variable name and design we had a misunderstanding of what kind of function we were making.
+Due to the misleading variable name and design, we had a misunderstanding of what kind of function we were making.
 This made our team waste a significant amount of time.
-After this instance I learned that for clarification annotations are not an option.
+After this instance, I have learned that clear annotations are not optional but essential to avoid ambiguity.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>